AdityaMedidala/dinoventures/README.md

 ## Limitations

 * **No pagination on `/transactions`** – Paging for scale can be utilized
-* **No migration system wired** – Alembic is included and would be enabled before schema changes
+* **BONUS** Transaction type has no authorization guard-Out of scope for this service; authentication and role enforcement are assumed to be handled by an API gateway before the request reaches the wallet.
 * **Treasury can go negative** – This is intentional accounting behavior keeping mind real world behavior from apps like stripe

 ---